opus1993/pubrepo/content/post/american-generations/index.md

 And that's step 1 of the process completed!
 Now we need to move on to step 2, and actually fit models to each of these resamples.
-As a heads-up, this is a lot of models, and so is going to take a while:
+As a heads-up, across all sets of resamples, 1497 is a lot of models, and so is going to take a while:

-    [1] 1497

 Here we define a workflow, specifying the formula where we look to understand the relationship between Post-Z relative_entropy with Census